stratisproject/Breeze/Breeze.Documentation/ApiSpecification.md

 ## DELETE /wallet - Deletes the wallet
 Works as expected.

-## POST /wallet/account - Adds an account to the wallet
+## POST /wallet/account - Gets an unused account from the wallet
+This endpoint will get the first account containing no transaction or will create a new account.
 ### Parameters
 ```
 {
     "walletName": "myFirstWallet",
-    "accountName": "account one",
     "password": "123456",
     "coinType": 105
 }